jmichel7/Chevie.jl/README.md

 For  most basic functions the convention is that the input is an element of the  group, rather than  a Coxeter word.
 The reason is  that for a Coxeter group  which  is  a  permutation  group,  using the low level functions for permutations  is usually  much faster  than manipulating lists representing reduced expressions.

 This  file contains mostly a port of  the basic functions on Coxeter groups in  CHEVIE.
 The only Coxeter group  constructor implemented here is coxsym.
-The file Weyl.jl defines WeylGroup.
+The file Weyl.jl defines coxgroup.

 The dictionary from CHEVIE is as follows: